kubernetes/kubernetes/docs/design/flex-provision.md

 **Kubernetes User** - Same workflow as standard provisioner.

+# Technical Motivation of DPF design change
+* The proposed design is asynchronous
+* No orphaned PV objects
+* Delegation of recovery to provisioner.
+For out-of-tree provisioners this allows greater flexability.
+* No need to re-write volume template in the Provision() call which requires specific volume object Types.
+The current limitation restricts provisioners to volumes of their plugin type.
+So no out of tree NFS provisioning.

 # Design Alternatives
 **Alternative 1**: Use a binary/shell script on the master instead of a POD.
 This violates Use Case  9 and possibly Use Case 5.
 It also complicates the passing of properties from kubernets API to provisioners.